Things Fall Apart: Plot

-Okonkwo is a famous man in the village of Umuofia.
-He is a wrestling champion and leader of a clan.
-He strives to be the opposite of his father Unoka, who was an indolent debtor unable to support his wife or children, preferring flute-playing and chronic drinking habits over struggling for success.
+Okonkwo is a famous man in Umuofia.
+He is a wrestling champion, acclaimed warrior and founder of a prosperous family.
+He strives to be the opposite of his father Unoka, an indolent debtor unable to support his wife or children, preferring flute-playing and a chronic drinking habit.
 Okonkwo works hard from a young age to build fame and wealth all on his own.
-Obsessed with manly strength and discipline, he often beats his wives and children, leading to the escapement of one of his sons.
+Obsessed with manly strength and discipline, he often beats his wives and children.

 Okonkwo is selected by the elders to be the guardian of Ikemefuna, a boy who was taken as a peace settlement between Umuofia and another clan after Ikemefuna's father killed a woman from Umuofia.
 The boy looks up to Okonkwo as his second father.
-The Oracle of Umuofia eventually pronounces that the boy must be killed.
-Ezeudu, the village elder, warns Okonkwo to stay away from the killing, but he brushes off the warning and carries out the grim task against his own will.
+After three years, the oracle of Umuofia pronounces that the boy must be killed.
+Ezeudu, the village elder, warns Okonkwo to stay away from the killing, but he ignores the warning and carries out the grim task, not wanting to appear weak.
 After killing Ikemefuna, Okonkwo feels haunted by sadness and nightmares.
 During a gun salute at Ezeudu's funeral, Okonkwo's gun accidentally explodes and kills Ezeudu's son.
 He and his family are exiled for seven years to his motherland, Mbanta, as required to appease the gods.

 While Okonkwo is in Mbanta, he learns that the White men are living in Umuofia with the intent of introducing their religion, Christianity.
 As the number of converts increases, the foothold of the White people grows and a new government is introduced.
-The village is forced to accept or oppose the imposition of the White people's nascent society.
 Okonkwo's son Nwoye becomes curious about the missionaries, and after he is beaten by his father for the last time, he decides to leave his family to live independently.
-Nwoye is introduced to the new religion by a missionary, Mr. Brown.
+Nwoye is introduced to the new religion by Mr. Kiaga, an Igbo missionary.
 In the last year of his exile, Okonkwo instructs his best friend Obierika to sell all of his yams and hire two men to build him two huts so he can have a house to go back to with his family.
 He also holds a great feast for his mother's kinsmen.